-You already know what ion channels do and how important they are in both regular physiology and medicine.
-So, we’re not going to bore you with all the textbook definitions.
-What is interesting, though, is the possibility of using natural toxins to bind ion channels.
+You already know what ion channels do and how important they are in both regular physiology and medicine, so we’re not going to bore you with all the textbook definitions.
+What is interesting, though, is the possibility of using natural toxins to visualize and probe the function of ion channels.

-Understanding how things like voltage-gated sodium (Nav) and potassium (Kv) channels work or fail to work normally is obviously important for a huge amount of research.
-Alongside function is being able to describe the distribution of these channels within tissues.
-Usually, you’d probably use an immunoassay, where an antibody binds the channel you’re looking at and you then detect a probe conjugated to that or a secondary antibody with a microscope.
+Understanding how things like voltage-gated sodium (Nav) and potassium (Kv) channels function is obviously important for a huge amount of research.
+Alongside understanding function is being able to describe the distribution of these channels within tissues.
+You’d probably use an immunoassay, with an antibody to bind the channel you’re looking at, which you’d then detect with a probe conjugated to that primary antibody or a secondary antibody with a microscope.
 Pretty standard stuff.

 The unique greatness of toxins